pliablepixels/sim/ALGORITHM_DESIGN.md

 ## How the Algorithm Works

-The algorithm works like a careful reader comparing two books.
+The algorithm works like a reader comparing two books.
 It goes through both code files step by step, looking for similarities in different ways.
 Here's the basic flow:

 ```
 Two Code Files